 Facts about Post Falls, Idaho & Vicinity

-- Our neighbour, Coeur d'Alene is the largest city in northern Idaho with a population of 41,328.
-Kootenai County has a total population is 131,507.
+- Our neighbour, Coeur d’Alene is the largest city in northern Idaho with a population of 41,328.
+Kootenai County has a total population of 131,507.

 - Post Falls is located 20 miles east of Spokane and 90 miles south of the Canadian border.
 Seattle, WA is 330 miles to the west.